rondlite/reaction-docs/website/versioned_docs/version-1.14.0/community-resources.md

 ### [reactioncommerce-json-importer](https://github.com/carlos-olivera/reactioncommerce-json-importer)

-A small node package that allows to convert a generic JSON product format into Reaction's product format.
+A small node package that allows to convert a generic JSON product format into Demand product format.

 Thank you, [Carlos!](https://github.com/carlos-olivera)